DeutscheAktuarvereinigung/.github/profile/README.md

 ![Banner Deutsche Aktuarvereinigung](250306_GitHub_Header.png)

-The German Association of Actuaries (Deutsche Aktuarvereinigung.V., DAV) is the professional representation of all actuaries in Germany.
+The German Association of Actuaries (Deutsche Aktuarvereinigung e.V., DAV) is the professional representation of all actuaries in Germany.
 It was founded in 1993 and has more than 6,700 members today.
 More than 900 members are involved in thirteen committees and in over 60 working groups as a voluntary commitment.